IshakAtes/baby-tools-shop/README.md

 ### Step 8: Create and run a Docker image 🐳
 Creates a Docker image with the tag `baby-tools-shop` based on the Dockerfile in the current directory (.)
+- docker build: The command to create (build) a Docker image.
+- -t baby-tools-shop: Specifies the name (baby-tools-shop) and optionally a tag (version number) for the image.
+The -t stands for “tag”.
+- . (dot): Specifies the current directory as the context for the build process.
+Docker searches this directory for a file called Dockerfile, which contains instructions for creating the image.
 ``` bash
 docker build -t baby-tools-shop .
 ```